 Games make us feel like a kid again.
-They relieve stress, create bonds, motivate, help us retain information better, help us practice skills, and are fun.
-However, some may think that games have no place at work, they are a waste of time, and only for kids.
+They're fun!
+They also relieve stress, create bonds, provide motivation, increase information retention, and allow for skill practice.
+But many people probably think that games have no place at work... that they're a waste of time and only for kids.

-I am here to tell you that games at work can increase productivity, engagement, employee satisfaction, attract new talent, and retain employees longer.
-There are even more benefits.
-A HubSpot article mentions how games can help improve trust, relieve stress, and make work less mundane.
-This Entrepreneur article also talks about games increasing productivity, helping teams socialize, and reduce stress.
+We're here to tell you that incorporating games at the office can help employers attract new talent, increase employee productivity, engagement, and satisfaction, and retain employees longer.
+And there are additional benefits.
+A HubSpot article describes the ways in which games can improve trust, relieve stress, and make work feel less mundane.
+This Entrepreneur article also explores the role of games in increasing productivity, helping teams socialize, and reducing stress.

 Definitely not.
 Especially if they have a purpose.
-Any kind of game promotes team bonding and camaraderie.
-However, games can be combined with a goal in mind.
-Like promoting teamwork, psychological safety, or creativity.
+Almost any kind of game promotes team bonding and camaraderie, but games can also be combined with a goal in mind, such as promoting teamwork, psychological safety, or creativity.

-There are some downfalls though.
-The benefit will be short lived if not done on a regular basis.
-That's why we recommend our programs occur continually.
+There are potential downfalls though.
+The benefit will be short-lived if not done on a regular basis.
+That's why we recommend that our programs occur continually.
 That way, the bonds, learning, and skills are not quickly forgotten.
-Instead they become stronger with each session.
+Instead, they become stronger with each session.

-There are several games that promote teamwork.
-You can search the internet and quickly find many.
-There are also many new collaborative and cooperative board games on the market today.
-Try one out and see how it goes.
+There are numerous games that promote teamwork.
+A quick search of the internet will yield many.
+And there are also quite a few new collaborative and cooperative board games on the market today.
+Try one with your team and see how it goes.

-You can make your own game.
-Turn a brainstorm session into a contest with awards for the weirdest, cheapest, or funniest ideas.
+You can even create your own game.
+Turn a brainstorming session into a contest with awards for the weirdest, cheapest, or funniest ideas.
 Use your imagination and get your game on!